Wanglei123SJTU/Wanglei123SJTU.github.io/_pages/about.md

 <!-- You can find my CV here: [Lei's Curriculum Vitae](../files/CV_Lei.pdf). -->

 Hello!
-I'm a third year undergraduate student from Department of Industrial Engineering & Management, Shanghai Jiao Tong University.
+I'm a third-year undergraduate student from Department of Industrial Engineering & Management, Shanghai Jiao Tong University.
 I am majoring in Industrial Engineering and minoring in Finance.

-I am very fortunate to be advised by [Prof. Ye](https://zikunye.com/) from Marketing at the Michael G. Foster School of Business, University of Washington in Seattle.
-Since May 2024, I have been working under Prof. Ye's guidance.
+I am very fortunate to be advised by [Prof. Mizik]([https://zikunye.com/](https://foster.uw.edu/faculty-research/directory/natalie-mizik/) & [Prof. Ye](https://zikunye.com/) from Marketing at the Michael G. Foster School of Business, University of Washington in Seattle.
+Since May 2024, I have been working under professors' guidance.

-Currently, we are conducting a study on sentiment analysis of information from U.S. social networking sites. **My research interests mainly focus on machine learning in the contexts of digital platforms and marketplaces.**
+Currently, we are conducting studies on sentiment analysis of information from U.S. social networking sites and the application of Data Shapley in SearchGPT contexts. **My research interests mainly focus on machine learning in the contexts of digital platforms and marketplaces.**

 I will be applying for Ph.D. programs in Marketing in the U.S. for the Fall 2025.